interview prepjob searchinterview tipsquestions to ask interviewer

 You're allowed to ask this.
 The answer matters.
 Did they get promoted?
 Leave for a competitor?
 Were they let go?
 Each answer tells you something different about what the role actually offers and what the company is like to work for.

-What you're listening for: a straight answer.
-Evasiveness or pivoting to "we're growing the team" when you asked a specific question is worth noting.
+Evasiveness — pivoting to "we're growing the team" when you asked something specific — is worth noting.

 Questions about the team and manager